-2.2 Editing and Executing C/Ch/C++ Programs
+2.2.1 Editing C/Ch/C++ Program Source Code

-Text editing in ChIDE works similarly to most Macintosh or Windows editors such as Notepad with the additional feature of automatic syntax highlighting.
+Text editing in ChIDE works similarly to most Windows Mac text editors such as Word and Notepad with the additional feature of automatic syntax highlighting.
 ChIDE can hold multiple files in memory at one time but only one file will be visible.
-By default, ChIDE allows up to 20 files in memory at once as described in section 3.7.
+By default, ChIDE allows up to 10 files in memory at once as described in section 3.8.
+The general layout of ChIDE is displayed in Figure 2, which also shows various terms used to describe ChIDE in this document.